crav710/Ticketing-Microservice-App/README.md

 The order service has reference to ticket.
 It handles creation and cancellation of ticket.

 - Publishing events upon creation and deletion.
+- Database sync using versions .
+Avoding Concurrency issues .
+Maintain versions in each database for every event process only if diff by 1.
+Otherwise reemit the event.
+- Use of Mongoose if current Update ( Optimistic Concurrency Control ).

+##### Expiry Module

+The Expiry Module recieves order creation event and waits till expiry and emits expiration completion event.

 ##### Client Module